 When the

-officials asked the captain questions he held his hand to his ear as if he
+officer asked a question and the captain held his hand to his ear as if he

-captain made a disparaging remark about the length of the forms, complaining
+captain made a disparaging remark about the length of the forms.
+He crossed his

 arms and smoldered.
 The other official returned.
 He sat down and put his hand

 them.
-For me that is a recipe for becoming the sweatiest, most chatty person in
+For me that's a recipe for becoming the chattiest person in

 any room.
-The silence made my tongue hurt.
+The silence made my tongue ache.

 location.
 I asked where to buy carburetor cleaner, casually mentioning that the